pairshaped/curlingio-docs/docs/club-management/discounts.md

 This allows you to discount the 2nd, 3rd, 4th, 5th + league that a curler purchases during the current season.

-You can even have _stepping_ discounts, where for example 2 leagues is 20% off, 3 leagues is 50% off, and 4+ leagues is 100% off (making 4, 5, 6, etc. free).
+You can even have _stepping_ discounts, where for example the 2nd league is 20% off, the 3rd league is 50% off, and the 4th or higher leagues are 100% off (making them free).

 ### Matching a Custom Field Value